Tax Credits: Dealing with overpayment debt

 But if the ongoing award ends before the total overpayment is repaid, the outstanding debts will be returned to their original awards.
 If there is more than 1 award involved, HMRC will apply a process called ‘reconciliation’ to apportion the amount repaid in a set order to the different overpayments and the outstanding debts will then have to be repaid by direct recovery (see above).

 HMRC have produced a more detailed note about recovering old tax credits from ongoing awards, including full details of how the payments will be reconciled.
+More information can also be found in the Tax Credits Technical Manual.

 In certain circumstances, HMRC will agree to reduce the recovery percentages further, or collect an overpayment over a longer period, or write off an overpayment altogether if the claimant is experiencing particular financial hardship.